What Is Needed for a Salty Dawg Rally?

 EXPERIENCE, EQUIPMENT, AND PREPARATION

 The Salty Dawg Sailing Association (SDSA) does not inspect vessels for seaworthiness or compliance with US Coast Guard requirements.
-Each owner or captain is responsible to ensure their vessel meets all federal and state requirements and that the vessel and crew are properly equipped and qualified to withstand the rigors of the passage to be undertaken while participating in a Salty Dawg Rally.
+Each owner or captain is responsible to ensure that their vessel meets all federal, state, and international requirements, and that the vessel, its captain, and crew are properly equipped and qualified to withstand the rigors of the passage to be undertaken while participating in a Salty Dawg Rally.
 Accordingly, the Owner/Captain is the best individual to inspect the vessel and equipment or to make the decisions to engage professional experts where he or she does not have the requisite expertise.
 The SDSA may provide recommendations and assist with any concerns from participants regarding preparations for an offshore passage.

 REQUIRED EXPERIENCE